steinwurf/kodo-ns3-examples/README.rst

 You can run the examples with the usual ns-3 run commands::

-  python waf --run kodo-wired-broadcast python waf --run kodo-wifi-broadcast python waf --run kodo-recoders
+  python3 waf --run kodo-wired-broadcast python3 waf --run kodo-wifi-broadcast python3 waf --run kodo-recoders

 Most of the examples will print out how the decoding matrix changes with each combination packet.
 You will see if a received packet is linearly